MarkusUrbanPersonal/connect_global_app/README.md

 ### **How it works** 📱

 #### **1. Create an account**
-To join the app, the user is asked to fill some basic information.
+To join the app, you'll have to fill some basic information.

 <img src="https://github.com/user-attachments/assets/16ad260a-cd0e-48a8-931f-6f1aea2e89e2" width="200">

 #### **2. Join a group**
-The user can select the event that he's attending, that could be almost anything.
+After joining, you can select the event that you're attending, that could be almost anything.
 There could even be groups for university classes, office employees or even neighbourhoods!

 <img src="https://github.com/user-attachments/assets/2de92139-a682-4c0e-9959-3f894dd16135" width="200">

 #### **3. Select your interests**
 This interests include main topics, but the list can be tailored to any specific event.
+There's also a search bar to find more interests.

 <img src="https://github.com/user-attachments/assets/fca1718b-c911-4a20-a8bf-9fe89dc55105" width="200">

 #### **4. Discover similar users**
-It's time to discover similar users.
-They can be searched and found on the app.
+After adding your interests, other members with similar interests start to appear on the main screen.
+Hooray!

 <img src="https://github.com/user-attachments/assets/f9c4d4a7-4cfc-49b6-a29f-364083830f6d" width="200">

 #### **5. Make new connections**
-In this case, as it's a Hackathon, interests related to programming have been added.
+You can check your common interests and start a conversation. **Making new connections has never been easier!** ☀️

 <img src="https://github.com/user-attachments/assets/c3d04c1c-89c1-43b0-9ee9-28a5e8af3559" width="200">